 Happy, healthy kids need at least 60 minutes of physical activity every day, according to the American Institute for Cancer Research.

-For many parents, getting kids active when bad weather is keeping them stuck indoors is a challenge.
-But there are fun ways to get your children moving inside.
+We know getting kids active when they are stuck indoors is a challenge.
+Don't panic, there are fun ways to get your children moving inside.

-Here are her tips for keeping kids active when the weather makes outdoor play difficult.
+Here are Thoman's tips for keeping kids active when they can't go outside.

 Turn chores into challenges.
 Household chores are a great way to get your kids up and moving.
 Ask them how fast they can clean up their room, or if they think they can collect all the trash in the house in less than a minute, Thoman says.
 “Kids really respond to games and challenges,” she says.
 Turning every day activities into contests and games makes them more engaging and less like chores.